dattalab/keypoint-moseq/README.md

 # Keypoint MoSeq

-> :warning: **Warning:** We detected a bug in versions 0.0.4 and 0.0.5 of keypoint-moseq that led to incorrect model outputs. **This affects you if you installed/updated the code between April 25 and May 5.** The bug has been fixed in version 0.1.0.
-You can update using `pip install -U keypoint-moseq`.

 ![logo](docs/source/_static/logo.jpg)

 Motion Sequencing (MoSeq) is an unsupervised machine learning method for animal behavior analysis.
 Given behavioral recordings, MoSeq learns a set of stereotyped movement patterns and when they occur over time.
 This package provides tools for fitting a MoSeq model to keypoint tracking data [(Weinreb et al., 2023)](https://www.biorxiv.org/content/10.1101/2023.03.16.532307v1).